 At present, my primary project is a book manuscript based on my dissertation: Voting in Groups, Thinking Like Ideologues: The Paradox of Partisan Conflict in the United States.
-In the project, I document that Americans’ perceptions of parties have shifted to emphasize ideological and policy differences – factors traditionally regarded as dull, esoteric, and far removed from group models of mass politics.
-This trend makes little sense if the parties’ ideological differences continue to be too complicated for citizens to understand — and even less sense if partisan conflict simply reflects humans’ tendency to form and defend groups.
-Instead, I argue that unlike prior eras, ideological differences offer citizens the most information about parties, with the fewest intellectual demands.
+I tackle a puzzling trend: Americans’ perceptions of parties have shifted to emphasize ideology and policy – factors usually regarded as dull, esoteric, and far removed from group-based models of mass politics.
+At first glance, this makes little sense; by outward appearances, group conflict anchors partisan politics more dramatically than any point since the mid-1960s.
+Why do Americans bother to learn the policies that divide Republicans and Democrats, but vote as if this information were a moot point?